Athozs/hass-additional-ca/.github/ISSUE_TEMPLATE/issue-report.md

 **Logs**

-If applicable, add logs or screenshots to help explain your problem.
+If applicable, add here logs or screenshots to help explain your problem.

+It could be error logs from Home Assistant Settings > System > Logs.

 **Additional context**